generate scaffold tells Rails to create everything necessary to get up and running with topics.

 topic tells Rails the name of the new model.

 title:string says that topics have a title, which is a "string".

-description:textsays that topics have a description which is a "text".
-A "text" is like a "string" that might be very long.
+description:text says that topics have a description which is a "text".
+(What's the difference between "string" and "text"?
+Basically "text" is for strings that might be very long.)

 This tells Rails to update the database to include a table for our new model.

-rails -Tto see a list of all the Rake tasks your app currently responds to, along with a short description of each task.
+You can run rails --help to see a list of all the rails commands your app currently responds to, along with a short description of each one.